-Animals on our Farmland Nature Trail
+Animals on our Eco-trail

 The sheep and cattle you will see are rare or heritage breeds.
 Heritage animals were bred over time to develop traits that made them particularly well-adapted to local environmental conditions.
 Breeds used in intensive farming are bred to produce lots of milk or gain weight quickly for meat.
 Heritage breeds are generally better adapted to withstand disease and survive in harsh environmental conditions, and their bodies can be better suited to living on pasture.